Hi, welcome to MyBimmerSpace.

 Step: 17 Using an 10 mm socket, remove both nuts that secure the cruise control motor to the air cleaner assembly.
-Step: 17 Continued: I found that resting the cruise control motor on top of the fuse box works well

 Step: 18 Behind the air filter box is a coolant thermostat with two hoses connected to it.
 Its job is to pre-heat the throttle body to keep it from freezing in the winter.
 Remove the single bolt using a 10 mm socket and withdraw the thermostat from the air filter box.

 Step: 19 Now the air filter box can be removed, you may have to separate the cold air pick up duct from the air filter box that I circled red in the picture below.
 The cold air duct locks into the radiator support header via a plastic latch, but the latch seems to fail overtime.
 You may just end up pulling the cold air duct out with the filter box.